PavelSozonov/CMemvit/README.md

 <img src="https://raw.githubusercontent.com/MaratMingazov/CMemvit/dev/images/CMemvitConfigurationTab.png" width="800">

-* Fill in the required fields
+* Fill in the required fields (default values should be acceptable)
 * Now we can start debug our C/C++ project.
 In CMemvit view the relevant information will be displayed.

 <img src="https://raw.githubusercontent.com/MaratMingazov/CMemvit/dev/images/CMemvitVisualization.png" width="800">